-Content Marketing: Make your content available online through blogging, premium content, marketing automation, and dynamic website content to help your potential buyers connect and learn more about you even before they start the sales process.
+Content Marketing: Make your content available online through blog content, premium content, marketing automation, and dynamic website content to help your potential buyers connect and learn more about you even before they start the decision-making process

-Social Media: Social media has opened the door to building relationships, developing brand awareness, and generating website traffic.
-When combined with email marketing and search engine optimization, online marketing campaigns utilizing social media can truly bring exceptional results.
+Social Media Marketing: Social media opens the door to building relationships, developing brand awareness, and generating website traffic.
+When combined with email marketing and content marketing, online marketing campaigns utilizing social media can truly bring exceptional results by connecting with your target audience on a platform they are already spending time on regularly.

 Understand what makes customers decide to buy a product or service, and then discover why they would decide to buy from you.
 Some customers use an extended decision-making process, but others use low levels of involvement to make limited, nominal, or spontaneous decisions.
-Most customer decisions follow a basic pattern while involved in a particular situation that could result in a sale:
+Most customer decisions follow a basic pattern while involved in a particular situation that could result in a sale.
+This is called the Decision-Making Process, and the following is an example from HubSpot that outlines this as well.

 - They recognize a problem.